 • DNP, Augusta University, Augusta, Georgia, 2011.

 The focus of her Doctor of Nursing Practice was adverse pregnancy outcomes associated with tobacco use and the implementation of the tobacco cessation guideline.
-Today she continues to work in this area, integrating substance use, brief intervention, treatment, and referral into nursing curriculum.
+Today she continues to work in this area, integrating substance use, brief intervention, treatment, and referral into nursing curriculums.

 Outside of Frontier, Dr. Baraona enjoys spending time with her family on the lake and spoiling her three grandchildren.
 She is an avid gardener and enjoys running, sewing, and trying out new recipes on her willing friends and family.